zmap/zlint/CONTRIBUTING.md

  * **Warning:** `Warn` can only be used for violations of `SHOULD` or `SHOULD NOT` requirements and again should include strong citations.
-Many certificate authorities block on both Error and Warning lints, and Warning lints should not be used for non-deterministic errors.
+Many certificate authorities block on both Error and Warning lints, and Warning lints should not be used for non-deterministic errors (e.g., calculating whether a serial number has sufficient entropy based on high-order bits.)

  * **Notice:** `Notice` should be used for more general "FYI" statements that indicate there may be a problem.
 Non-deterministic lints are OK.